ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/indexing_econtent_data/solr_cores_for_econtent.md

-# Dedicated solr cores for econtent
+# Solr cores for eContent

-The main goal of dedicated solr cores for econtent data provider is to be able to import and re-index data (like products) using temporary solr core.
-In this case the application is not disturbed while the importer and indexer are working in 'tmp' cores.
+The main goal of dedicated Solr cores for the eContent data provider is to import and re-index data (like products) using a temporary Solr core.
+In this case the application is not disturbed while the importer and indexer are working in temporary cores.

-After the processes are finished, the 'tmp' cores are swaped to the production cores and the application is using fresh data.
+After the processes are finished, the temporary cores are swapped with the production cores and the application starts using fresh data.

-### Adapt configuration for 2 solr econtent cores
+## Adapt configuration for two Solr eContent cores

-The standard configuration for eZ Commerce already is shipped using this configuration (see app/config/ezcommerce_advanced.yml).
+The standard configuration for eZ Commerce is already shipped using this configuration (see `app/config/ezcommerce_advanced.yml`).

-ezpublish/config/config.yml:
+In `ezpublish/config/config.yml`:

 ``` yaml
 nelmio_solarium: